 Paddle fins are made to paddle in an “up and down” motion.
-If you have strong legs and calf’s muscles and nothing fancy this is one for you.
+If you have strong legs and calf muscles and nothing fancy this is one for you.
 If your feet are small-sized, choose one that fits your size.
 The smaller the size of your feet the paddle size will be smaller.
 In case if your feet are big, the fin will come in a bigger fin.

-These split fins are specifically made to split at angles of the pedals.
+These split fins are specifically made to split at the angles of the pedals.
 Unlike the paddle fins which you paddle on an up-down movent, the split fins act more like a propeller in a boat.

 These help the diver to kick more efficiently and forcefully without much effort.
 With less energy to paddle, less air is consumed.
 Atomic Aquatics High Performance Full Foot Split Fin for Scuba & Snorkeling Shop at Walmart

-Any serious diver, worth its salt, will have a dive computers strapped to his wrist whenever he goes diving.
+Any serious diver, worth its salt, will have a dive computer strapped to his wrist whenever he goes diving.
 It’s an all-important and absolute scuba diving equipment you don’t want to go diving without.
 It’s a fine tool to tell depth, safe ascent rate indication, decompression stop calculation and safe ascent rate calculation.